EricTheCleric1998/Handwritten-Digits-ML/README.md

 handwritten.keras is the file you need that is already pretrained, though, so if you'd like to run that with the 10 trained epochs, you can.

-My accuracy on 10 epochs was 75% with the digits I fed it.
+My accuracy on 10 epochs was 50% with the digits I fed it.
 Your mileage may vary, though the tutorial I followed got a nearly 92% accuracy on 3 epochs, so I am not sure what I did wrong or how mine changed.
 I did use different digits than the YouTuber did, though, which may have lead to the discrepancies.

+Used:
+Python 3.12
+TensorFlow 2.16.1
+opencv-python 4.10.0.82
+matplotlib 3.9.0
+numpy 1.26.4
+keras 3.3.3